 While some folks love getting these notifications, many are displeased by the constant vibrations on their devices.

-Luckily, it’s fairly easy to disable (or enable) these active zone minute notifications on your Fitbit.
+Luckily, it’s fairly easy to disable (or enable) these active zone minute notifications and vibrations on your Fitbit.

 How to turn on or off active zone notifications on your Fitbit